mvexel/osrm-processing-script/README.md

 * Run `example/launch-instance.sh`.
 * Your spot request info will be returned, use it to monitor launching of your instance yourself.
 * After the instance launches, you can log in to it an monitor `/osm/log.out` for progress.

-None of this comes with any warranty, expressed or implied.
-It works for me.

 Some things to keep in mind
 ---------------------------